zalando-incubator/kube-ingress-aws-controller/README.md

 Usually you would want to combine this flag with `ingress-class-filter` so different types of ingresses are associated with the different controllers.

-## Upstream and Health Check Ports
+## Target and Health Check Ports

-By default the port 9999 is used as both health check and upstream.
+By default the port 9999 is used as both health check and target port.
 This means that Skipper or any other traffic router you're using needs to be listening on that port.

-If you want to change the default ports, you can control it using the `-upstream-port` and `-health-check-port` flags.
+If you want to change the default ports, you can control it using the `-target-port` and `-health-check-port` flags.

 ### Backward Compatibility

-The controller used to have only the `-health-check-port` flag available, and would use the same port as health check and the upstream.
+The controller used to have only the `-health-check-port` flag available, and would use the same port as health check and the target port.
 Those ports are now configured individually.
-If you relied on this behavior, please include the `-upstream-port` in your configuration.
+If you relied on this behavior, please include the `-target-port` in your configuration.

 ## Trying it out